yrm2017/yrm2017.github.io/venue.md

 Click on the pins for more information.

  * Participants will be hosted at [Hotel SB Express Tarragona](http://www.hotelexpresstarragona.com/en/) (see [Tripadvisor](https://www.tripadvisor.com/Hotel_Review-g187503-d260682-Reviews-Hotel_SB_Express_Tarragona-Tarragona_Costa_Dorada_Province_of_Tarragona_Catalonia.html)).

+ * Rooms are booked for five nights, starting from Sunday, the 4th of June.
+   Check-in starts on Sunday at 3 pm, with check-out on Friday, the 9th, before noon.

  * **To ICIQ by bus:** Take [Bus 54](http://emtanemambtu.cat/detalldelineas/?linecode=54&viewdetail=horaris) from Francesc Macià to Joan Serra